johanvandegriff/jjv.sh/content/blog/the-assembly-instruction-that-saved-christmas.md

 ---
-title: "The Assembly Instruction that Saved Christmas"
+title: "The Assembly Instruction that Saved Christmas (or: Santa's Helper Function)"
 date: 2021-12-25T06:22:11-04:00
 tags: ["featured"]
 ---